Louis Bayard

-His novel The Pale Blue Eye was adapted into a film of the same name, and released in January of 2023.
+His novel The Pale Blue Eye was adapted into a film of the same name, and released in January 2023.

 Biography

 Bayard was born on November 30, 1963, in Albuquerque, New Mexico, and grew up in Northern Virginia.
 He graduated from Princeton University and received a master's degree in journalism from Northwestern University.
 He lives in Washington, D.C., and teaches fiction writing at George Washington University.

 He was a staffer at the U.S. House of Representatives, working for Delegate Eleanor Holmes Norton (D-D.C.) and as press secretary for then Representative Phil Sharp (D-Indiana).